robabrazado/adventofcode2024/README.md

 ** End spoilers **

 ## The Day 12 Refactor
-Starting on day 10, I decided to take a few days break from Advent of Code, because I had fallen so far behind in my other work. :) By day 12, I'm definitely making progress catching up, and I had some extra time in the evening, so I just took care of the refactor I'd been meaning to do.
+Starting on day 10, I had decided to take a few days break from Advent of Code, because I had fallen so far behind in my other work. :) By day 12, I'm definitely making progress catching up (on my other work), and I had some extra time in the evening, so I just took care of the refactor I'd been meaning to do.
 The Day 7 Refactor took care of the dynamic class loading and the new way of consuming puzzle input that I wanted, but it originally enforced separate part 1 and part 2 solving methods on every puzzle, which wasn't always appropriate, plus it included a vestigial "test data" parameter being passed around that was unneeded.
 So this refactor corrects those issues.